-This article covers the “Manage Resource Groups” section of the AZ-100 Exam and is part of my AZ-100 Study Notes series.
+This article covers the “Manage Resource Groups” section of the AZ-100 and AZ-103 Exams and is part of my AZ-100 Study Notes series.

 Use Azure policies for resource groups